Hans-Halverson/myte/spec/tasks.md

 - Add lists, arrays, maps

+- Add record types as an alternative type constructor to tuple type constructors

+- Add destructuring for

+- Make returns optional for unit return values

+- Allow if, match, and blocks to be expressions

+- Add traits and implementations on types

 # Optimization / IR Improvements

-- Consolidate control flow constructs into single IR Loop Node

 - Pinhole optimizations

-# Mathematics

-- Autodifferentiation

-- Maximize, minimize

-- Derivatives, integrals

-- Expression simplification for numerics